 15) Visit a Rooftop Garden

 Yes, I can hear you – walking in the cold is not fun.
 I accept that.
-So, if you find yourself in London in winter looking for nature minus the freezing temperatures, I have the perfect solution for you – the Sky Garden!
+So, if you find yourself in London in winter looking for nature in December, January or February but don’t want to deal with freezing temperatures, I have the perfect solution for you – the Sky Garden!

 Sky Garden is a rooftop garden located on the top of 20 Fenchurch Street, the city skyscraper also known as the Walkie Talkie.
 Access to the gardens is free with prior reservation, and you’ll get to enjoy amazing London views as an added bonus!